medical-projects/dfuc2020_snippets/README.md

 # dfuc2020_snippets
 This repository holds code snippets to be provided alongside with submissions from team FHDO to the DFUC 2020 (https://dfu2020.grand-challenge.org/), associated with the MICCAI 2020 (https://www.miccai2020.org/).
 A paper on the used dataset is available on arXiv (https://arxiv.org/abs/2004.11853).

-Thus, the code snippets may not be of use for anyone else than the challenge hosts.
-After the challenge results have been published on 15 August 2020, this repository shall be removed and potentially re-opened later in favor of a less specific and more tidy code base.
+Thus, at the moment the code snippets may not be of use for anyone else than the challenge hosts.
+After the challenge results have been published on 15 August 2020, this repository shall be closed and re-opened later in favor of a less specific and more tidy code base.

 The snippets were tested and verified using the YOLOv5 commit a1c8406 (https://github.com/ultralytics/yolov5/commit/a1c8406af3eac3e20d4dd5d327fd6cbd4fbb9752) and may thus only work on with commit in particular.
 However, using later commits may have beneficial effects on resulting performances.
 At the moment, YOLOv5 is still in a volatile developmental state, involving a bug fixes and restructuring.